46620/guides/docs/machine/linux/1gpu_pass.md

 To verify the groups run `dmesg | grep 'IOMMU enabled'`.
 If it does not show up then you missed something or your system does not support it.
 (There are instances where IOMMU will not report as enabled but still work, verify with the second part before thinking something is funky).

-After making sure that IOMMU grouping is enabled, run the following script to make sure that the groups are valid, make sure that the GPU is in it's own group with all of it's stuff.
+After making sure that IOMMU grouping is enabled, run the following script to make sure that the groups are valid, make sure that the GPU is in it's own group with all of it's stuff:

 ``` bash
 #!/bin/bash